 That process of elimination involves a delicate balance of speed, risk, and resources.
 Companies must often account for unknown future variables, while remaining agile enough to cut a site from consideration and switch their focus as new properties and options come online.
 Development professionals, meanwhile, achieve success by monitoring the regional real estate climate and doing whatever it takes to bring viable sites to market.

 Like most things, the process becomes a lot easier with all hands on deck.

 The 270-acre site, for sale in 10-acre parcels up to entirety, is one great example of properties that can be optimized to support business growth across a wide range of industries.
-The Class A suburban business park could just as easily accommodate the needs and major operations of a Fortune 1000 company, as those of a fast-growing startup looking to escape the stifling coastal crowd.
+The Class A suburban business park could just as easily accommodate the operational needs of a Fortune 1000 company, as those of a fast-growing startup looking to escape the stifling coastal crowd.

 The key to Greater Cincinnati’s success with premier sites like Marydale is in our unique ability to collaborate.
-Our pro-business elected officials, economic development leaders, utility companies, and real estate professionals have forged powerful synergies that are already yielding not only impressive sites, but a strong foundation and ecosystem that empowers regional companies to invest in their own future success.
+Our pro-business elected officials, economic development leaders, utility companies and real estate professionals have forged powerful synergies that are already yielding not only impressive sites, but a strong ecosystem that empowers regional companies to invest in their own future success.

 As our region continues to capitalize on growing interest from locationally active companies across the United States, signature Greater Cincinnati sites like the Marydale Business Park will serve as the jewels in our crown and shining examples of how our regional leaders lift one another, acting quickly and efficiently to meet the needs of the 21st century workforce.